How To: Save For Retirement

 How Much Should I Save for Retirement?

-• The 50/15/5 rule allocates 50% towards essential expenses, 15% of pretax income towards retirement savings, and 5% towards short-term savings for emergencies.
+• The 50/15/5 Rule: This system advises putting 50% of your income toward essential expenses, 15% of your pre-tax income toward retirement savings, and 5% toward short-term savings for emergencies.

 What Kind Of Saver Are You?